mwsohn/LROC.jl/README.md

 # LROC.jl

- Provides functions for computing the Area under ROC Curves for logistic regressions using the ROCAnalysis package.
+ Provides functions for computing the Area under ROC Curves for logistic regressions using the `ROCAnalysis` package.

  ## Installation
  ```
- Pkg.add("LROC.jl")
+julia> using Pkg
+julia> Pkg.add("LROC")
 ```

  ## Functions